ielab/ielab.github.io/student-projects.md

 ------------------------------------------------------------

-### Integrating Complex Operations with Word Embeddings into Retrieval Models
+### Integrating Complex Operations with Word Embeddings into Retrieval Models [assigned @ Nathan O'Sullivan]

 Word Embeddings are a technique to represent words and phrases by mapping them to vectors of real numbers.
 Popular examples of these techniques are *skipgrams* and *Glove*.
 We have devised a technique to exploit word embeddings to improve retrieval, calledn NTLM ([ADCS 2015 paper](https://github.com/ielab/adcs2015-NTLM)).
 This project will expand that work by considering complex operations with word embeddings (e.g. sums and subtractions to represent negations, aggregations to encode the meaning of entities, etc).